Postcolonial feminism: Double colonization

 Double colonization is a term referring to the status of women in the postcolonial world.
 Postcolonial and feminist theorists state that women are oppressed by both patriarchy and the colonial power, and that this is an ongoing process in many countries even after they achieved independence.
 Thus, women are colonized in a twofold way by imperialism and male dominance.

 Postcolonial feminists are still concerned with identifying and revealing the specific effects double colonization has on female writers and how double colonization is represented and referred to in literature.
 However, there is an ongoing discussion among theorists about whether the patriarchal or the colonial aspect are more pressing and which topic should be addressed more intensively.

 The concept of double colonization is particularly significant when referring to colonial and postcolonial women's writing.
-It was first introduced in 1986 by Kirsten Holst Petersen and Anna Rutherford in their anthology "A Double Colonization: Colonial and Postcolonial Women's Writing", which deals with the question of female visibility and the struggles of female writers in a primarily male's world.
+Kirsten Holst Petersen and Anna Rutherford first introduced the term in 1986 in their anthology "A Double Colonization: Colonial and Postcolonial Women's Writing", which examines female visibility and the challenges female writers face in a male-dominated world.
 As Aritha van Herk, a Canadian writer and editor, puts it in her essay "A Gentle Circumcision": "Try being female and living in the kingdom of the male virgin; try being female and writing in the kingdom of the male virgin."